init-capital/liquidity-hooks/README.md

     "fee": "Optional: If the hook has a fee, specify it here" }
 ```
+3. **Open a PR:** Open the PR using "Compare Across Fork" to propose your changes.
-3. **Wait for Approval:** After submitting your PR, please wait for our team to review it.
+4. **Wait for Approval:** After submitting your PR, please wait for our team to review it.
 We may request changes or additional information.
 Once your PR is approved and merged, your Liquidity Hook will be shown on INIT's frontend.

 Thank you for contributing to our project and enhancing INIT's ecosystem with your Liquidity Hook!